telerik/xaml-docs/controls/radrichtextbox/features/headers-and-footers.md

 ---
 title: Headers and Footers
 page_title: Headers and Footers
-description: Check our "Headers and Footers" documentation article for the RadRichTextBox WPF control.
+description: Check our &quot;Headers and Footers&quot; documentation article for the RadRichTextBox WPF control.
 slug: radrichtextbox-features-headers-and-footers
 tags: headers,and,footers
 published: True